Get Carter: Plot

-Jack has sex with Glenda at her flat, where he finds and watches a pornographic film in which Doreen is forced to have sex with Albert.
+Jack has sex with Glenda at her flat, where he finds and watches a pornographic film called "Teacher's Pet," in which Doreen is forced to have sex with Albert.
 The other participants in the film are Glenda and Margaret.
 Jack becomes enraged and pushes Glenda's head underwater as she is taking a bath.
 She tells him the film was Kinnear's and that she thinks Doreen was pulled into the production by Eric.
 Forcing Glenda into the boot of her own car, Jack drives off to find Albert.

 Jack tracks down Albert, who confesses he told Brumby that Doreen was Frank's daughter.
-Brumby showed Frank the film to incite him to call the police on Kinnear so Eric and two of his men arranged Frank's death.
+Brumby showed Frank the film to incite him to call the police on Kinnear, so Eric and two of his men arranged Frank's death.
 Having extracted this information, Jack fatally stabs Albert.
 Jack is attacked by the London gangsters and Eric, who has informed Fletcher of Jack and Anna's affair.
-In the ensuing shootout, Jack shoots Peter dead.
+In the ensuing shootout, Jack kills Peter.
 As Eric and Con escape, they push the sports car into the river, unaware that Glenda is in the boot.
 Returning to the car park, Jack finds and beats Brumby before throwing him to his death.
 He then posts the film to the Scotland Yard vice squad.

 Jack abducts Margaret.
-He telephones Kinnear in the middle of a wild party, telling him he has the film and makes a deal for Kinnear to give him Eric in exchange for his silence.
+He telephones Kinnear (who is in the middle of a wild party at his home), telling him that he has the film, and makes a deal for Kinnear to give him Eric in exchange for his silence.
 Kinnear agrees, sending Eric to an agreed location; however, he subsequently phones an associate.
 Jack drives Margaret to the grounds of Kinnear's estate, kills her with a fatal injection and leaves her body there.
-He then calls the police to raid Kinnear's party.
+He then calls the police to raid Kinnear's party and the police arrest Kinnear for Margaret's murder.

 Jack chases Eric along a beach.
-He forces Eric to drink a bottle of whisky as Eric had done to Frank, then beats him to death with his shotgun.
-Having avenged Frank and Doreen, Jack walks along the shorelinewhere he is shot dead from a distance by Kinnear's associate.
+He forces Eric to drink a bottle of whisky as Eric had done to Frank, and beats him to death with his shotgun, disposing of the body with a coal conveyor.
+Having avenged Frank and Doreen, Jack walks along the shoreline, where he is shot dead from a distance by Kinnear's associate.